pivotal/docs-tap/supply-chain/platform-engineering/tutorials/my-first-supply-chain.hbs.md

 {{> 'partials/supply-chain/beta-banner' }}

-In this section, you will use the Tanzu Supplychain CLI plug-in to create your first SupplyChain for developers.
+This topic tells you how to use the Tanzu Supply Chain CLI plug-in to create a SupplyChain for developers to use.

 This SupplyChain pulls the source code from the Git Repository, builds and packages it as a Carvel package.
 The SupplyChain then creates a pull request to push the Carvel package to a GitOps repository so the built package can be installed on the Run clusters.

 ## Prerequisites